nurkhalidah/Challenge-1-404-Not-Found-Page/README.md

 ![screenshot](https://github.com/nurkhalidah/Challenge-1-404-Not-Found-Page/blob/c1a1f6332fd0334eecb70b269c31e56ab593ebde/screenshot%20preview.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:
+<br> You can view my demo here https://404-not-found-page-khalidah.netlify.app/ </br>

 First and foremost I'm not a web developer.
-I have basic knowledge about html, css & javascript but I am currenlt working as a UXUI designer.
-I took on this challenge to further enhance my skillset.
+I have basic knowledge of HTML, CSS & javascript but I am currently working as a UXUI designer.
+I took on this challenge to further enhance my skill set.
 It took me almost a week to complete this challenge and it is far from perfect but I am happy with it.
 I referred to a lot of websites & forums because making a responsive webpage is not as easy as it looks.
-I will continue taking on the challenges and hopefully I will successfully complete it!
+I will continue taking on the challenges and hopefully successfully complete them!

 ### Built With